-Serious Accident.-N. B. Starr, of Port Huron, Mich., writes:-I should have written to you before this, but have had the misfortune to meet with a very severe accident, by falling down astairway and rendering myself unable to do any. a starway and rendering myself unable to do any-thing for some weeks past, and I am not much better now, though I am able to be up and about.
+Serious Accident.-N. B. Starr, of Port Huron, Mich., writes:-I should have written to you before this, but have had the misfortune to meet with a very severe accident, by falling down a stairway and rendering myself unable to do anything for some weeks past, and I am not much better now, though I am able to be up and about.
 I am in much pain and misery.
 The probability is that I shall be a partial cripple the remainder of my life.
-I have very little use of my left arm; can not dreas or undress, still I am able to paint some, and perhaps when the warm weather comes I may do more.
-I rejoice to day that I have the kindest attention from the best of friends; they do all that they can, so you see I am not suffering on that ECOLO
+I have very little use of my left arm; can not dress or undress, still I am able to paint some. not dress or undress, still I am able to paint some, and perhaps when the warm weather comes I may do more.
+I rejoice to-day that I have the kindest attention from the best of friends; they do all that they can, so you see I am not suffering on that